Learn to code by actually coding

-What it means is that the chapter will start with the basic things like "key" and "value" and the chapter will end with some very complicated concept related to Hash.
+What it means is that the chapter will start with the basic things like "key" and "value" and the chapter will end with some very complicated concepts related to Hash.

 The expectation that a person who does not even know "key" and "value" before reading that chapter would be able to understand the complicated topic at the end of that chapter does not sit well with us.

-The authors think that this is the chapter about "Hash" and the author need to push "Hash" related content in that chapter itself.
-These authors are treating the hash chapter as the "reference material" to which students can come back later.
-We believe that a chapter that is a great "reference material" is also most likely not a good "learning material" because the student will not be able to understand the complicatd topics discussed at the end of the chapter.
+The authors think that this is the chapter about "Hash" and they need to push "Hash" related content in that chapter itself.
+They are treating the chapter as the "reference material" to which students can come back later.
+We believe that a chapter that is a great "reference material" is also most likely not a good "learning material" because the student will not be able to understand the complicated topics discussed at the end of the chapter.

-The other issues is that the "reference materials" become disjointed.
-Yes all the hash related concepts are together but they do not form a coherent story going from one lesson to another lesson in the chapter.
+The other issue is that the "reference materials" become disjointed.
+Yes, all the hash related concepts are together but they do not form a coherent story going from one lesson to another lesson in the chapter.

 Not familiar terminologies

-Some content make use Lamborghini or "whack a mole" as an example.
-While this could be a pretty standard thing for the author these things are not universally known to a large swathe of people in the world.
+Some content makes use of "Lamborghini" or "whack a mole" as an example.
+While this could be a pretty standard thing for the author, these things are not universally known to a large swathe of people in the world.
 That's why we stick with standard things like "Car", "Dog" and "Name".

 Object Oriented Design can wait

-We start with strong foundation.
-Until the foundation is strong Object Oriented Design can wait.
-It will have a day in the sun but it has to wait first.
+We start with a strong foundation.
+Until the foundation is strong, Object Oriented Design can wait.
+It will have a day in the sun, but it has to wait first.